Miguel-DevOps/chatbot-demo/api/knowledge/03-faq.md

 - Frontend: React, TypeScript, TailwindCSS
 - Backend: PHP with Slim Framework
 - Database: SQLite for rate limiting
-- AI: Google Gemini API
+- AI: Google Gemini API or Open-AI API

 ### Is it secure?
 Yes, it implements multiple security layers: